 Documentaries has been a life saver.
 I have had the older kids watch two documentaries a week.
 They can be so educational and take up at least a couple of hours a day, so that mamas and papas can get some stuff done.
 This week my kids watched Babies and Minimalism.
 If you have some other good ones to add to my list, would love your feed back.

 Get out, get moving!!!
-We’ve been going out to forrest preserves, collecting leaves.
+We’ve been going out to forest preserves, collecting leaves.
 Doing art projects with them.
 Running around, climbing trees.
 Going to the beach!
 Just get out!
 You can go stir crazy at home.
 If you are stuck indoors, there are so many yoga and work out sessions you can do for FREE via insta LIVE.
 I did one yesterday and it was so amazing.
 Of course, have your kiddos do it with you.
 I have the kids do a physical activity and work out daily.
 For toddler and pre-schoolers I’ve ben loving Cosmic Kids Yoga and GoNoodle.

 The Scholastic Classroom Magazine is also an incredible resource for ages K-12.
-It creates and helps with learning tools, structure, etc. Check it out, it’s been a life saver!
+It creates and helps with learning tools, structure, etc. Check it out, it’s been a lifesaver!
 For Pre-Schoolers I also found these FREE printable pages that help with writing, learning letters and numbers.
 These Pen Control books have also been amazing!

 I know that these times are really challenging but remember… this too shall pass!
-We will get though this stronger then we were before with a new appreciation on life!!!
+We will get through this stronger then we were before with a new appreciation on life!!!
 Stay sane and healthy my friends!